mattbradley/warpjs/README.md

 The `on()` and `off()` functions, surprisingly, turn the clock warping on and off.
-Turning the warping off with `Date.warp.off()` will not reset or pause the warped clock; it will simply reinstate the original `Date` object, allowing it to report actual *unwarped* times.
-When `Date.warp.on()` is called, the warped `Date` object is replaced, and it will report *warped* times at the previously set speed as if warping had not been turned off at all.
+Turning the warping off with `Date.warp.off()` will not reset or pause the warped clock; it will simply redefine the original `Date` object, allowing it to report actual *unwarped* times.
+When `Date.warp.on()` is called, the warped `Date` object is replaced, and it will report *warped* times at the previously set speed from the previous warped datetime as if warping had not been turned off at all.

 ### `Date.warp.date`